elixirschool/elixirschool/_posts/2018-03-18-phoenix-live-view.md

     signing_salt: "YOUR_SECRET"
   ]
 ```
-*Note: You can generate a secret by running `mix phx.secret` from the command line.*
+*Note: You can generate a secret by running `mix phx.gen.secret` from the command line.*

 3. Update your configuration to enable writing LiveView templates with the  `.leex` extension.